Perduellio

-In the early days of Ancient Rome, perduellio ([pɛrdʊˈɛllɪ.oː]) was the term for the capital offense of high treason, although it was not well defined.
+In the early days of Ancient Rome, perduellio ([pɛrdʊˈɛllɪ.oː]) was the capital offense of high treason, although it was not well defined.
 The form of action on this charge changed over the course of the Roman republic.
 The word later became just an intensifier for the more common treason charge (maiestas).
 It was set down plainly in the Law of the Twelve Tables as follows:

 The Law of the Twelve Tables orders that he who has stirred up an enemy or who has handed over a citizen to the enemy is to be punished capitally.
 (Marcianus, D. 48, 4, 3).

 Under the terms of this law, those convicted of perduellio were subject to death either by being hanged from the arbor infelix (a tree deemed to be unfortunate) or by being thrown from the Tarpeian Rock.
 Their families were not allowed to mourn them and their houses were razed.